Alexander AzadganAdjunct Professor

 Saddleback College (USA)

-I received my Associate of Arts degree (A.A.) from Saddleback College, graduating at the top 5% of my class.
+Although I graduated at the top 1% of my high school class (Trabuco Hills High School) and was accepted to several top universities, I was not ready to move out of Orange County.
+As such, I decided to attend Saddleback College where I received my Associate of Arts degree (A.A.), graduating at the top 5% of my class.
 I then transferred to California State University Fullerton (CSF) where I obtained my Bachelor's degree from CSF's Steven Mihaylo's College of Business Administration & Economics, majoring in General Management & International Business.
 I also spent significant time studying Philosophy & Comparative Religion.

-Truly inspired by the experience of an old friend and colleague who is now also a professor in his own right (at UCSD), I decided to pursue an independent post-graduate research study at the University of Glasgow in Scotland - home of Adam Smith, father of free market capitalism, in the late 18th century.
+Truly inspired by the experience of an old friend and colleague who is now also a professor in his own right (at UCSD), I decided to pursue an independent post-graduate research study at the University of Glasgow in Scotland - home of Adam Smith, the 18th century father of free market capitalism.

 Four years later, after further enhancing my corporate experience, I decided to return to Europe to pursue my Master's degree in a distinguished European joint-university program organized by the University of Abertay Dundee in Scotland.
 I successfully completed my 212-page dissertation titled, "Cashless Societies & Electronic Forms of Money: An in depth analysis of e-commerce strategies of Euro-based economies and their consequential socio-political & economic threats to national sovereignties."